• Skip to primary navigation

 ground oat flour in the vitamix blender jar

 Oat flour is an excellent way to get more fiber into your diet.
-It can be swapped out for flour in some recipes with tweaking other ingredients.
-It’s perfect for oat flour pancakes, baked goods, and of course our healthy banana muffins!
+It can be swapped out for flour in some recipes by tweaking other ingredients.
+It’s perfect for oat flour pancakes, baked goods, and, of course, our healthy banana muffins!

-When baking with oats it won’t be as light and fluffy as regular flour, instead, it will be a little denser.
-Adding oat flour to a muffin recipe not only makes the recipe much healthier but you could even enjoy it as your breakfast instead of a bowl of hot oatmeal.
+When baking with oats, the result will be a little denser instead of as light and fluffy as regular flour.
+Adding oat flour to a muffin recipe not only makes the recipe much healthier, but you could even enjoy it as your breakfast instead of a bowl of hot oatmeal.

 oat flour in a bowl with oats scattered on table muffins to the side